decoded-cipher/100DaysOfCode-DailyLog/README.md

 - **Today's Progress**: Week 2 Completed : (Course 1) 'Introduction to the Internet of Things and Embedded Systems'
 - **Thoughts:** Specialization on 'An Introduction to Programming IoT' via Coursera - (Learning more about Embedded Systems)

+## Day 8: September 09, 2020

+- **Today's Progress**: Week 3 Completed : (Course 1) 'Introduction to the Internet of Things and Embedded Systems'
+- **Thoughts:** Specialization on 'An Introduction to Programming IoT' via Coursera - (Learning more about Microcontrollers)